Somatic Healing: How the Body Participates in Healing Trauma and Chronic Stress

 A foundational somatic practice used in sessions

-Begin by thinking of three to five people you admire.
-They can be alive or from another time.
-Focus on the qualities you associate with them, such as steadiness, warmth, wisdom, or courage.
+Think of three to five people you admire.
+They can be people you know or people from history.
+Focus on the qualities you associate with them. steadiness, warmth, courage, wisdom.

-As you imagine these qualities, notice what happens in your body.
-Does your breath deepen?
-Does your posture soften?
-You may feel a subtle sense of settling or expansion.
+As you imagine those qualities, notice what happens in your body.
+Does your breath deepen slightly?
+Does your posture shift?
+Do you feel even a subtle sense of support?

 Now imagine that support behind you.
 You are not performing.
 You are not explaining.
-It is simply there.
+It is simply present.

-Choose a physical anchor, such as leaning back slightly or feeling the chair beneath you.
-This creates a somatic reference point that your nervous system can return to when stress increases.
+Choose a physical anchor, perhaps leaning back slightly or feeling the chair beneath you.

-This practice is not visualization for comfort.
-It is nervous system regulation through embodied safety.
+This is not visualization for comfort.
+It is helping your nervous system register support before approaching stress.

 Choice, consent, and pacing

 Nothing is done without explanation.
 Nothing is forced.
-The pace is responsive to the body, not a protocol.
+The pace follows the body.

-This matters because trauma often involves loss of agency.
+Trauma often involves a loss of agency.
 Healing restores it.
-The nervous system learns to slow down, respond, and choose.

 How change actually happens

-Changes in somatic healing are often subtle before they become noticeable.
+Change in somatic healing is often subtle before it becomes obvious.

 These shifts are not achieved through effort.
-They emerge as the nervous system reorganizes itself in response to safety.
+They emerge as the nervous system reorganizes in response to safety and new experience.

 The body is not the problem